tylerwillingham/DT-ProForm-Select/README.md

-# ProFrom Form Select for ExpressionEngine 2
+# ProForm Form Select for ExpressionEngine 2

 ### Allows you to select from your ProForm Forms.
 Can be used in a Matrix Fieldtype or as a standalone.